DavidArayaSanabria/Azure-Landing-Zone-Accelerator/README.md

 # Elevate access for a Global Administrator
 Follow these steps to elevate access for a Global Administrator using the Azure portal.

-Sign in to the Azure portal or the Azure Active Directory admin center as a Global Administrator.
+Sign into the Azure portal or the Azure Active Directory admin center as a Global Administrator.

 If you are using Azure AD Privileged Identity Management, activate your Global Administrator role assignment.